lawmurray/Birch/DOCS.md

 > **Note**
 > In Birch, a variable of class type always has a value.
 In some other languages (e.g. Java), variables of class type may have a null value, and this null value is often used to denote no value.
 In Birch, optionals are always used where a variable may have no value.
 This is particularly useful when writing functions that accept arguments of class type, as there is no need to check whether those arguments actually have a value or not; they will always have a value, unless denoted as optional.

-## Type aliases

-The type `A` may be declared as an alias (synonym) for the type `B` with:

-    type A = B;

-## Casts

-A variable of one type can be cast down to a more-specific target type by using a cast function.
-The name of the cast function is the name of the target type, followed by `?`.
-The cast function returns an optional of the target type, with a value if the cast was successful, or no value if the cast was unsuccessful.

-For `A < B`, with `a:A`, `b:B`, and `c:A?`:

-    b <- a;      // OK, as B > A
-    c <- A?(b);  // OK, but A < B so must use cast

-The optional `c` may be used to check whether the cast succeeded, and if so, to retrieve the result:

-    if (c?) {
-      f(c!);  // cast was successful, can do something with c }

-It is possible to cast an optional in the same way, without first checking for a value.
-The cast of an optional succeeds if that optional has a value, and that value can be cast to the target type.
-So for `b:B?` instead of `b:B`, the above example is the same.

 ## Functions

 A function with two parameters `a:A` and `b:B`, and return type `C`, is declared as: